 - 5.1.
 In accordance with applicable federal law, the University permits an Employee or a Student with a disability to have an ESA within their University residence hall, apartment, or other University housing. - 5.1.1.
-An Employee or a Student may not bring their ESA into other University buildings, including the dining center associated with their assigned University housing, unless they have received prior express written authorization from the Office of Accessibility Services or the University's ADA Coordinator, as applicable. - 5.2.
-Requests for an accommodation to have an ESA in a University residence hall, apartment, or other University housing requires the approval of the Office of Accessibility Services.
+An Employee or a Student may not bring their ESA into other University buildings, including the dining center associated with their assigned University housing, unless they have received prior express written authorization from the Office of Student Accommodations or the University's ADA Coordinator, as applicable. - 5.2.
+Requests for an accommodation to have an ESA in a University residence hall, apartment, or other University housing requires the approval of the Office of Student Accommodations. - 5.3.
+In accordance with applicable federal law, an ESA is not permitted to accompany Employees into their workplace unless that building is the person's assigned University housing, or the ESA is otherwise granted as a reasonable workplace accommodation pursuant to Section 6 of this Policy. - 5.4.
+In accordance with applicable federal law, the University reserves the right to remove ESAs when appropriate.